 The Community Safety Patrols program is a critical initiative aimed at supporting vulnerable individuals on the community.
 The program places a strong emphasis on partnerships, appropriate training, and flexibility, and aims to provide employment and career pathways for community members.
-The program is an excellent example of work with how local governments can communities to create safer and stronger communities.
+The program is an excellent example of local governments can work communities to create safer and stronger communities.